 New Jersey, was invited to join MSIGA, and conversations have been ongoing, but an agreement could never be brokered between the states until now.

-In a March 2017 interview with Online Poker Report, New Jersey Division of Gaming Enforcement Director David Rebuck was pessimistic that an agreement could be reached between the states.
+In a March 2017 interview, New Jersey Division of Gaming Enforcement Director David Rebuck was pessimistic that an agreement could be reached between the states.

 Rebuck cited the formal structure of MSIGA as a barrier: